manojsdeveloper/my-dev.to/blog-posts/typescript/typescript-generics.md

 ----------------------

 Can someone explain to me what <T> the means?
-That is typescripts Generics declaration.
+That is typescripts [Generics]: https://www.typescriptlang.org/docs/handbook/generics.html declaration.

 Excerpt: